MWGMonsun/TextEditor/README.md

-# COVID.19 DATABASE PHP
+# COVID.19 DATABASE 4주차 SQL TASK

 ## Description

 This COVID19 DATABASE Based On 『K_COVID19.csv』 And 『addtional_Timeinfo.csv』
 Before start these php file,you must have a 『dbconfig.php』 in same folder.
+『Hospital.csv』 And 『Region.csv』are in needed When you run python file

 ## Table Name